Curly Hair Adventures

 • In the past, I’d apply conditioner after shampooing.
 However, since I apply a deep conditioner after shampooing it’s unnecessary to use conditioner.
 Adding more products will just cause unnecessary product buildup.

 • I used to only lather shampoo on my scalp.
 However, I noticed that I’d still experience product buildup.
-So now I apply throughout the length of my hair.
+So now I apply it throughout the length of my hair.

 Step 3: Deep Condition